 PART II

 Agreement to Negotiate in Good Faith.
-TPS and Enron agree to conduct negotiations in good faith for the preparation of the Definitive Agreements.
-The “Negotiation Period” is defined as commencing with the date of execution of this LOI by both Parties and ending on the earlier of the following to occur: the execution of the Definitive Agreements or sixty (60) days after execution of this LOI by Enron.
+TPS and ENA agree to conduct negotiations in good faith for the preparation of the Definitive Agreements.
+The “Negotiation Period” is defined as commencing with the date of execution of this LOI by both Parties and ending on the earlier of the following to occur: the execution of the Definitive Agreements or forty-five (45) days after execution of this LOI by ENA.
 In the event that the Parties have not executed Definitive Agreements on or before the expiration of the Negotiation Period, either Party shall thereafter have the right, upon written notice to the other, to terminate the negotiations between the Parties and the obligations of the Parties set forth in this LOI except for those obligations which do not otherwise survive termination of this LOI in accordance with their terms.

 5. Due Diligence.
 During the Negotiation Period, TPS shall be allowed to conduct any and all due diligence investigations it deems necessary with respect to the Transaction.
 TPS shall have the right to conduct an inspection, appraisal and evaluation of the properties, assets, contracts and rights to be acquired as part of the Development Assets, which may include an inspection and assessment of the environmental condition of all such properties and any liabilities or potential liabilities that may be associated with the Project.
-Enron shall provide TPS and its representatives full access to all relevant properties, books, contracts and records and to any information that may be reasonably requested.
+ENA shall provide TPS and its representatives full access to all relevant properties, books, contracts and records and to any information that may be reasonably requested.
 All such investigations shall be subject to the confidentiality provisions contained in this LOI.

 6. Exclusive Dealing.
-During the Negotiation Period, neither of the Parties shall enter into negotiations or discussions of any kind whatsoever with any person or entity other than the Parties or their advisors with respect to the transactions contemplated by this LOI.
+During the Negotiation Period, neither of the Parties shall enter into negotiations or discussions of any kind whatsoever with any person or entity other than the Parties or their advisors with respect to the Transaction .
+TPS shall not enter into negotiations or discussions of any kind whatsoever with any person or entity other than ENA or its advisors with respect to the General Electric 7FA turbines currently part of TPS’ Dell, Arkansas project.

 7. Public Statement.
 During the Negotiation Period, the content of all announcements regarding any aspects of this LOI and/or the transactions contemplated hereby shall be mutually agreed upon in advance, subject to either Party satisfying its disclosure obligations under applicable securities laws (a matter to be determined in its sole discretion).